-At January 31, 2020 the Company had working capital of \$494,206 compared to a working capital of \$152,475 at April 30, 2019.
-The increase in working capital is a result of the Company completing a private placement financing during the current period for gross proceeds of \$1,253,300 and the sale of royalties on its Loki project for \$266,000 to Umgeni.
+At October 31, 2020 the Company had working capital of \$3,810 compared to a working capital of \$227,576 at April 30, 2020.
+The decrease in working capital is largely a result of funding ongoing operations.
 Included in accounts payable and accrued liabilities is a \$241,000 provision for the demobilization costs related to the Mel project in Nunavut.
-The \$241,000 provision is an estimate of costs required to demobilize the project's related exploration equipment should the Company not undertake additional drilling.
-During the current period the Company's cash position increased \$284,895 (comparative period - \$179,321) as a result of raising \$1,168,783 (comparative period - \$3,038,723) of cash from financing activities less cash expenditures of \$494,825 (comparative period - \$413,375) and \$389,063 (comparative period - \$2,446,027) spent on operating and investing activities respectively.
+The \$241,000 provision is an estimate of costs required to demobilize the project's related exploration equipment should the Company not undertake additional drilling within the next year.

+During the current period the Company's cash position decreased \$235,623 (comparative period - increased - \$605,006) as a result of cash expenditures of \$266,143 (comparative period - \$356,613) and \$40,036 (comparative period - receipts of \$1,188,800) spent on operating and financing activities respectively.
+These cash expenditures were reduced by net receipts of \$70,556 (comparative period - expenditures of \$227,181) from investing activities which reflected proceeds received from the sale of marketable securities and funds received under the Burgundy Diamond Mines Limited agreement.
+Effective June 1, 2020 the Company entered into an option agreement with Burgundy Diamond Mines Limited on the Naujaat project and has received a \$376,000 to position fuel and other items to the project.